 While beautiful in many ways, the old bank property had fallen into disrepair and needed extensive restoration.
 The Couris personally directed the amazing transformation, ensuring that the original grandeur of the former bank provided a dignified and warm atmosphere that serves to enhance the sense of personal vitality and value for all its members and visitors.

 On March 4, 1999, the doors of 2 Hammond Street were once again open to the public; this time as the new Hammond Street Senior Center.
 The Greater Bangor Region was instantly and forever enriched.

 For seniors in the Greater Bangor Region, “Hammond Street” is the place to meet.
 Hammond Street Senior Center is the only all-inclusive place where women and men exclusively age 60 and older (55 if partnered with someone 60+) can go to have fun, learn something new, exercise with friends, apply their talents, share their expertise and enjoy a beautiful space that is shaped by and caters to their specific interests.
 Rather than living in the past, our members are creating more wonderful memories for themselves and actively planning for their future.
-Best of all, membership is free so all seniors can enjoy the benefits of the socialization and programming their Center has to offer.

 Senior citizens can offer their community a wealth of life-learned knowledge, practical skills, creative insight and hours of enthusiastic volunteerism.
 Hammond Street Senior Center is proud to serve as a gathering place and spring board for our area’s seniors and their future endeavors.

 John and Elaine Couri continue to provide nurturing guidance and active assistance as the organization they have grown from idea to local icon continues to mature toward financial self-sufficiency.